 The heart of the ECHO model™ is its hub-and-spoke knowledge-sharing networks, led by expert teams (hubs) who use video conferencing to conduct virtual clinics with community providers.
 In this way, general neurologists, advanced practice providers, and other clinicians learn to provide excellent specialty care to patients in their own communities.

 ECHO MS increases the capacity of neurologists to diagnose and manage patients with multiple sclerosis.
-The program establishes an innovative peer-to-peer professional knowledge sharing network through a six month 12 CME cohort.
+The program establishes an innovative peer-to-peer professional knowledge sharing network through a six month 12 CE cohort.
 Participants join an interactive video conference facilitated by one of three hub sites.

 The ECHO MS hubs are based at the following locations: